ektagarg/go-ds/tree/Readme.md

 Time complexity: o(n)
 Space complexity: o(n)

-2. InOrder Traversal (Left-Root-Right): In this traversal the root is visited between its subtrees.
+**2. InOrder Traversal (Left-Root-Right):** In this traversal the root is visited between its subtrees.
 It gives a sorted array as a result when applied on binary search tree

 Process:
 * Traverse the left subtree in InOrder